-- Enable the AP mode my selecting "Enable" in the "Use as Access Point only" page.
-When you select this option, you will be able to change the IP settings. - Set your IP settings to match your network.
-Click "Apply Changes". - Connect a cable from the WAN port on the Router to your existing network.
+- 1. Enable the AP mode my selecting "Enable" in the "Use as Access Point only" page.
+When you select this option, you will be able to change the IP settings. - 2.
+Set your IP settings to match your network.
+Click "Apply Changes". - 3.
+Connect a cable from the WAN port on the Router to your existing network.

 The Router is now acting as an access point.
-To access the Router's Web-Based Advanced User Interface again, type the IP address you specified into your browser's navigation bar.
+To access the Router's advanced user interface again, type the IP address you specified into your browser's navigation bar.
 You can set the encryption settings, MAC address filtering, SSID, and channel normally.